Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/README.md

 Properties:

 * extended in θ
 * bounded in C
-* supports trajectories
+* dynamically active
-* associated with non-zero coupling
+* supports transitions

 ---